-The nature of this Bachelor's degree provides for an intensive course of experimental teaching consisting of 5 Teaching Laboratory courses every semester (see Course Curriculum).
-This structure is unlikely to be compatible with the possibility of spending a significant period of time at another university site.
-Placements in universities or other national and international research facilities are, however, encouraged during periods when there is no teaching activity scheduled for the degree course.
-These activities, duly documented, may be recognised as Elective Activities of the Course Curriculum and taken into account in the calculation of the final mark during the degree exam.
+The nature of this Bachelor's degree provides for an intensive programme consisting of 5 Teaching and Research Laboratory courses every semester (see the study plan).
+This teaching approach is unlikely to be compatible with the possibility of spending a significant period of time at another university site.
+Placements (curricular internships) in universities or other national and international research facilities are, however, encouraged during periods when there is no teaching activity scheduled for the degree course.
+These activities, duly documented, may be recognised as Elective Activities of the study plan and taken into account in the degree examination.

-Article 3 Restrictions
+Art.
+3 - Restrictions

 In compliance with the provisions of Articles 14 and 15 of the University Didactic Regulations, General Section, the Course Council does not identify mandatory exams required on an annual basis, or courses for which an annual certificate of attendance is necessary, or a minimum number of ECTS credits that students must acquire, as a requirement for passing to the next year of the course.

-"Repeating student" status is given to students who, at the end of the third year of the course, have not passed all the examinations stipulated in the Course Curriculum by the dates set out in the academic year calendar for Graduation Sessions.
+"Repeating student" status is given to students who, at the end of the third year of the course, have not passed all the examinations specified in the study plan by the dates set out in the academic year calendar for Graduation Sessions.

 Pursuant to article 14 of the University Didactic Regulations, students with inactive, repeating student or course suspension status for more than four academic years forfeit their student status.
-Forfeiture does not apply to those who have passed all assessment exams and only have a deficit relating to the final exam.
+Forfeiture does not apply to those who have passed all assessment exams and only have an educational debt relating to the final exam.

-Article 4 Assessment
+Art.
+4 - Assessment

-The types of exams and other forms of assessment are specified in the Single Annual Document appended to these Regulations and are defined in compliance with article 23 of the current version of the University Didactic Regulations and didactic system.
+The types of exams and other forms of assessment are specified in the annex to these Regulations and are defined in compliance with article 23 of the current version of the University Didactic Regulations and didactic system.

 The assessment of the individual activities carried out by students may be evaluative, and therefore expressed as a numerical mark, or certifying, with the simple acknowledgement of the corresponding ECTS credits (pass), as certified by the Course Supervisor by means of an oral or written test.
-In the event of written exams, these will be archived by the relevant degree course Office.
+The assessment of the students' progress is expressed as a mark out of 30, with honours where applicable.
+The pass mark for the exam is 18/30.
+The Examination Committee may unanimously assign candidates the maximum score (30/30) with honours, where applicable.